We’ve divided the computer forensic examination process into six stages, presented in their usual chronological order.

 The main part of the collection stage, acquisition, has been introduced above.

-If acquisition is to be carried out on-site rather than in a computer forensic laboratory, then this stage would include identifying, securing and documenting the scene.
-Interviews or meetings with personnel who may hold information relevant to the examination (which could include the end users of the computer, and the manager and person responsible for providing computer services) would usually be carried out at this stage.
+If acquisition is to be carried out on-site rather than in a computer forensic laboratory, then this stage would include identifying and securing devices which may store evidence and documenting the scene.
+Interviews or meetings with personnel who may hold information relevant to the examination (which could include the end users of the computer, and the manager and person responsible for providing computer services, such as an IT administrator) would usually be carried out at this stage.

-The collection stage also involves the labelling and bagging of evidential items from the site.
-These must be sealed in numbered tamper-evident bags.
+The collection stage also involves the labelling and bagging of evidential items from the site, to be sealed in numbered tamper-evident bags.
 Consideration should be given to securely and safely transporting the material to the examiner’s laboratory.

 Analysis depends on the specifics of each job.
 The examiner usually provides feedback to the client during analysis and from this dialogue the analysis may take a different path or be narrowed to specific areas.
 Analysis must be accurate, thorough, impartial, recorded, repeatable and completed within the time-scales available and resources allocated.

 There are myriad tools available for computer forensics analysis.
 It is our opinion that the examiner should use any tool they feel comfortable with as long as they can justify their choice.
 The main requirements of a computer forensic tool is that it does what it is meant to do and the only way for examiners to be sure of this is for them to regularly test and calibrate the tools they rely on before analysis takes place.

 Dual-tool verification can confirm result integrity during analysis (if with tool ‘A’ the examiner finds artefact ‘X’ at location ‘Y’, then tool ‘B’ should replicate these results).

 This stage usually involves the examiner producing a structured report on their findings, addressing the points in the initial instructions along with any subsequent instructions.
 It would also cover any other information which the examiner deems relevant to the investigation.